IEEE Smart Village integrates sustainable electricity, education, and entrepreneurial solutions to empower off-grid communities.

-IEEE Smart Village holistically supports local entrepreneurs in off-grid communities to grow electricity businesses of the scope and character that best serve the specific needs of customers in those communities.
-Then, all benefits accrue directly to that community, not outside ownership.
+Thus IEEE Smart Village holistically supports local entrepreneurs in off-grid communities to grow electricity businesses of the scope and character that best serve the specific needs of customers in those communities.
+The communities are the most important partners because without their loyalty, the business cannot succeed.
+Ideally, the community feels a sense of ownership of the franchise and maximum benefits accrue directly to that community, not outside ownership.

-Now, a major fundraising initiative is underway to help enable IEEE Smart Village to:
+A major fundraising initiative is underway to help enable IEEE Smart Village to:

 - Scale up the promising pilot efforts in targeted countries around the world